 Standalone VGA Grid has a finite amount of storage.
-By default, the standalone and networked version have 3 TB of storage.
+By default, Standalone VGA Grid has 3 TBof storage.
 This storage space holds a lot of recordings, but it can get full.
 It's a good idea to monitor your current disk usage.